 That said, if you’re not big on seafood, you need not worry.
-There are plenty of other items to indulge in.
-Among them: a gemelli short rib ragu, Morrocan chicken, and the famous Area 31 cheese fries (a personal happy hour favorite).
+There are several other items to indulge in.
+Among them: the Cuban mojo rib eye and the Moroccan chicken.
 Prices are reasonable with most selections in the ‘teens and 20s.
 The view, however, is priceless.
-If you’re an early riser and would rather catch sunrise, Area 31 offers a breakfast menu with classics like French toast, pancakes, oatmeal and yogurt parfait.
+If you’re an early riser and would rather catch the sunrise, Area 31 offers a breakfast menu with classics like corned beef hash, avocado toast, and shrimp and grits.

 Area 31 is located inside the Kimpton Epic Hotel at 270 Biscayne Boulevard Way, Miami, FL 33131.
 For more information, visit their official website or call 305-424-5234.

-When you’re not busy taking pictures, you’ll be busy digging into tasty bites of seared tuna salad, wagyu beef gyoza and whitefish ceviche.
+When you’re not busy taking pictures, you’ll be busy digging into tasty bites of truffle ceviche, Hamachi espuma, and burrata salad.
 These Juvia selections lean on the lighter side and are great for whetting the palate before the main course.
-Entrees include a pan-seared tenderloin, charred grilled cauliflower and Chilean sea bass, among many other selections.
+Entrees include a grilled prime tenderloin, charred roasted cauliflower, and Chilean sea bass, among many other selections.
 Juvia tries to cover all the bases with its proteins, so diners should have no issue finding something to their liking.

 Your meal can get pricey, so consider swinging by for just a drink if your budget is tight.
 There’s a full bar, plus some refreshing specialty cocktails that are worth a look.
-The Juvia Biiiird is the perfect example, with a tantalizing mix of vodka, Chambord, lemon juice, blackberries, ginger shrub and fresh mint.
-Same for the Roku Punch, with Japanese gin, tropical fruits and other delicious ingredients.
-At the time of this writing, the restaurant is also offering Miami Spice.
+The Juvia Coladais the perfect example, with a tantalizing mix of coconut rum, orgeat syrup, Coco Lopez, passion fruit puree, and fresh lime juice.
+Same for the Roku Punch, with Japanese gin, tropical fruits, and other delicious ingredients.
 If you’ve been holding off on visiting, now’s the time to head over and take in the views.

 Juvia is located at 1111 Lincoln Road, Miami Beach, FL 33139.
 For more information, visit their official website or call 305-763-8272.